 City of Boise

-Need more information about our professional services for public art and interactive exhibits?
+Need more information about our professional services for architecture, planning, and preservation?

 “Over several years I’ve happily worked on several public art projects with Byron Folwell.
 He demonstrates great capacity for understanding the depth, complexity and history of a site; bolstering that understanding with further research and observation; and then clarifying and translating his insights into elegant and spare public art.
 He includes just the elements needed to communicate his vision; nothing unnecessary muddies his choice of materials, content, or story.

 — Karen Bubb, Cultural Planner, Boise City Dept. of Arts & History.
 2018.